tgratek/ngstents_trame_visualizer/README.md

 This application takes a valid VTK file generated from NGS-Tents, plots the mesh using PyVista's 3D visualization capabilities, and encases the viewer around a single-page layout operated by the Vuetify framework made available from Trame.

+## Application

+Two classes are provided: `PyVistaVTKVisualizer` and `TrameVTKVisualizer`.
+They are both applications that serve the same purpose of wrapping a UI around the mesh visualization, but utilize different libraries and default **rendering methods**.

+- `PyVistaVTKVisualizer` starts in remote server-side rendering by default.
+PyVista struggles with its local rendering due to desyncing issues, but they offer a very stable remote environment with increased interactivity, at the cost of slower performance.
+PyVista's simplistic Pythonic API to VTK allows for easier extendability due to needing little to no prior knowledge of VTK.
+- `TrameVTKVisualizer` starts in local client-side rendering by default.
+This application exists to provide a tolerable method to view meshes using client-side rendering, a naturally faster process that uses local resources.
+Trame relies on direct calls to the VTK API, resulting in more complex and harder to maintain code.

+**Do not import both classes in a given module**, unless done so conditionally.
+PyVista uses Trame as a backend, so importing both classes can cause conflicts.
+By default, both applications utilize the same server, so they cannot be used in conjuction.
+Use one or the other when visualizing a VTK file through a Jupyter Notebook or Python module.

 ## Example Demo

-Contained in the `/tools` directory are notebooks and a Python module that test the visualizer classes created from PyVista and pure Trame.
+Contained in the `/tools_demo` directory are notebooks and a Python module that test the visualizer classes created from PyVista and pure Trame.
 After pulling down this repo and installing its dependencies with `pip install -r requirements.txt`, you can run the tools: